-The simple reason is you must not get yourself in a position where you interfere with the progress of, or seek to take advantage from, other competitors.
+The simple reason is you must not get yourself in a position where you interfere with the progress of, or seek to take advantage of, other competitors.

 BC SRC Regulation 26 states that your boat must stay within the five-metre-wide central area of your lane from the start to the finish of the race.
 If your boat moves out of the centre five metres, you must immediately take action to return to the central area or if it's judged that you have gained an advantage.
 You can be disqualified.
 See the following diagram.
 BC SRC Regulation 27 states that you are not allowed to take pace from other boats, so staying in the centre of the lane helps you avoid the temptation to try and wash hang.
 The way to make the race as fair as possible for every competitor, especially if you are racing side-by-side, is to stay within the central five metres of your lane.

-We do appreciate that in certain weather conditions you can easily be pushed off-centre by the wind and water turbulence and this is quite understandable.
-We expect you to make every effort to remedy the situation and get back to the centre of the lane as soon as possible and at least within the next 100m.
+We do appreciate that in certain weather conditions, you can easily be pushed off-centre by the wind and water turbulence and this is quite understandable.
+We expect you to make every effort to remedy the situation and get back to the centre of the lane as soon as possible.

-If you deviate outside the central five metres, the race Umpire is required to report this to the Chief Official in the Tower.
+If you deviate outside the central five metres, the race Umpire is required to report this to the Competition Committee in the Tower.
 The decision as to whether you are disqualified or not will rest with the Competition Committee and will probably depend on whether you gained an advantage from the deviation.
-For obvious reasons, we tend to be a little more lenient on the junior and less experienced paddlers.